convox/docs/docs/networking/nlb.md

 run 'convox rack params set NLB=Yes' first
 ```

-TLS listeners are validated at release promote too — the referenced certificate ARN must exist in the Rack's region and account, and ACM certificates must be in `ISSUED` state.
+TLS listeners are validated at release promote too.
+The referenced certificate ARN must exist in the Rack's region and account, and ACM certificates must be in `ISSUED` state.
 Typical failure messages:

 ```text
 certificate arn:aws:acm:us-east-1:123456789012:certificate/...: not found in